industrial-edge/jenkins-cicd/pipeline/README.md

 *Prerequisities:*\
 *- Jenkins is installed and configured*\
 *- Jenkins server is in the same subnet as IEM*\
-*- For using docker in Jenkins - Docker image with CLI is pushed in Docker Hub*

 Within this example, you have two options for creating Jenkins pipeline.
 You can either create simple shell script or more conveniently; use docker.
 In case you chose shell script, you need to install everything on your local Jenkins server manually.
 With docker you need to create docker image.